Dark Enlightenment: Influence in government

 Several prominent Silicon Valley investors and Republican politicians have been associated with the philosophy.
 Steve Bannon has read and admired Yarvin's work, and there have been allegations that he has communicated with Yarvin which Yarvin has denied.
 Bannon would later consider Yarvin an enemy, which Yarvin did not reciprocate.
 Michael Anton, the State Department Director of Policy Planning during Trump's second presidency, has also discussed Yarvin's ideas, and Yarvin has claimed to have given staffing recommendations to him.
 In January 2025, Yarvin attended a Trump inaugural gala in Washington; Politico reported he was "an informal guest of honor" due to his "outsize influence over the Trumpian right."
 Marc Andreessen has quoted Yarvin and referred to him as a "friend", also investing in his startup Tlon and urging people to read him.

 According to historian of conservatism Joshua Tait, "Moldbug's relationship with the investor-entrepreneur Thiel is his most important connection."
 Max Chafkin described Yarvin as the "house political philosopher" for Thiel's circle of influence (or "Thielverse"), including people such as Blake Masters, and Yarvin has referred to Thiel as "fully enlightened".
 Vanity Fair noted that both have been influential in the New Right and the National Conservatism Conference.
 Thiel had also invested in Yarvin's Tlon.

 U.S. Vice President JD Vance has cited Yarvin as an influence and has connections to Thiel.
-Prior to his election to the Vice Presidency, JD Vance cited in his 2022 Senate Campaign Yarvin's "strongman plan to 'retire all government employees,' which goes by the jaunty mnemonic 'RAGE.'"
+Prior to his election to the Vice Presidency, JD Vance cited in his 2022 Senate Campaign Yarvin's "strongman plan to 'retire all government employees,' which goes by the mnemonic 'RAGE.
 In a 2021 interview, "Vance said Trump should 'fire every single midlevel bureaucrat, every civil servant in the administrative state, and replace them with our people.
-And when the courts stop you, stand before the country and say, The chief justice has made his ruling.
-Now let him enforce it.’”
+And when the courts stop you, stand before the country and say, 'The chief justice has made his ruling.
+Now let him enforce it.
 Yarvin has praised Vance, stating "in almost every way, JD is perfect", but also considered his relationship with Vance overstated by the media, as they've rarely communicated.
-He also praised Trump for breaking from Republican practices of trying to "play ball and help the system work" and instead "trying to move all of the levers of this machine that he can move", though also stating "what he’s doing is not at all what I would do with an opportunity like this.
+He also praised Trump for breaking from Republican practices of trying to "play ball and help the system work" and instead "trying to move all of the levers of this machine that he can move", though also stating "what he's doing is not at all what I would do with an opportunity like this.
 But I think that what I would do is probably not possible."